»Frequently Asked Questions

 +-Is there rehearsal for Commencement?

-Parking will be free in all parking structures, and curbside permits are not required on local streets on Commencement Weekend only.
-Please allow ample time to park and walk over to the ceremony site.
+Parking will be free in all designated parking structures and lots, and curbside permits are not required on local streets during Commencement Weekend.

-+-How many guests may I invite and will they need tickets for the Orange campus Commencements?
++-How many guests may I invite, and will they need tickets for Commencement?

-+-Do I need to bring anything with me day of?
++-Do I need to bring anything with me on Commencement Day?